PatchAlign3D: Local Feature Alignment for Dense 3D Shape Understanding: Conclusion

 { }

-\ifarxiv \maketitlesupplementary This supplementary document complements the main manuscript by providing expanded quantitative analyses and qualitative visualizations of PatchAlign3D.
-First, Section A presents comprehensive ablation studies that validate our architectural design choices, specifically evaluating the impact of different dense 2D visual encoders, text encoders, and Stage 2 freezing strategies.
+\ifarxiv This supplementary document complements the main manuscript by providing expanded quantitative analyses and qualitative visualizations of PatchAlign3D.
+First, Section A presents comprehensive ablation studies that validate our architectural design choices, specifically evaluating the impact of different dense 2D visual encoders, text encoders, Stage 2 freezing strategies, patch granularity and its impact on boundary performance, prompt sensitivity and negative sampling strategy.
 We also provide additional qualitative comparisons in Section B, illustrating the robustness of our patch-level alignment in both text-to-feature and anchor-based scenarios.
 Finally, we detail our experimental framework for zero-shot and few-shot keypoint detection in Section C, demonstrating the method's fine-grained capabilities and potential for additional applications.